Certificates

 Common Name and Topic

-- Select the 'Mobile' tab.
+- Select the Mobile tab

-- Click 'Browse' and navigate to the saved ".p12" APNs certificate.
+- Click Browse and navigate to the

-- That is it!
-FileWave may now manage Apple devices using Apple’s Push Notification Service.
+FileWave may now manage Apple devices using Apple's Push Notification Service.

-APNs Certificate Creation and Renewal on macOS
+- APNs Certificate Creation & Renewal on macOS Computers (XCA)

 Self-signed SSL Certificates